webprogramming260/simon-html/README.md

 - In the `simon-html` directory create your own version of the project.
 Refer to the example class project repository if you get stuck.
 - Set the footer link to point to your code repository. (e.g. https://github.com/yourname/simon-html)
 - Periodically commit and push your code to your repository as you hit different milestones.
 (4 commits are required for full credit.)
-- Periodically deploy to your production environment using a copy of the `deploy.sh` script found in the example class project. ⚠ Make sure you run this from the same directory the script is located in.
+- Periodically deploy to your production environment using a copy of the `deploy.sh` script found in the example class project.
 Take some time to understand how the script works.
 The script does three things.
 Deletes any previous deployment for simon-html, copies up all of the files found in the project directory, and makes sure Caddy is hosting the files under the `simon-html` subdomain of your domain.
   ```
   ./deploy.sh -k <yourpemkey> -h <yourdomain> -s simon-html
   ```
+  ⚠ Make sure you run `deploy.sh` from the same directory the script is located in.
 - Update your `simon-html` repository README.md to record and reflect on what you learned.
 - When you have completed your version.
 Do a final push of your code and deploy to your production environment using the `deploy.sh` script.
 - Make sure your project is visible from your production environment (e.g. https://simon-html.yourdomain).